 Wedding Use Terms

-Facility Use Policy
+Facility Use Policy and Procedures

-Faculty Use Information Form
+Facility Use Information Form 2018

 Our church is an active and participating Stephen Ministries church.
 Stephen Ministries is a program that equips laypeople to do caring ministry.
 The Stephen Ministry Series trains people in the basic skills necessary for helping others.
 Through lecture, discussion, and experiential learning, people learn everything they need for this caring ministry—how to be an effective listener, specific techniques for ministering to grieving people, and more.
 The members of our congregation and our community continue to reap many blessings through our involvement in this ministry of care.
 Questions?
 Call us!
 352.628.4083.